What is your Healthcare Disclosure?

 What if I have an emergency while in a session?

 While in the Salt Room you most likely will be with other individuals who can exit the room and alert the desk of a problem.
 The Flotation Suite is equipped with an intercom that is located on the interior wall next to the light and music controls.
-There are two way radios available in the LED if you need to speak with us.
+There is an Amazon Echo that acts as an intercom in the LED Room if you need to speak with us.

 When should I arrive for my session?

-If this is your first visit to Revitalize we ask that you get here 15 minutes early.
-We have a Liability Waiver that you need to complete and we need time to explain things, such as how your individual session will go.
-You can also find a "WHAT TO EXPECT YOUR FIRST VISIT" section on the details page of each of our services that will help you familiarize yourself in advance.
-However, we will still go over it all with you when you arrive so it is fresh in your mind.
+If this is your first visit to Revitalize we ask that you get here 15 minutes early so we can get you checked in and you can relax for a few minutes before going into your session.
+We also suggest you watch the videos on our website to better prepare for what you are about to experience.
 If you are a returning client, 5 minutes will do.
 Please be aware that if you are late for a session you will not be allowed into your session.
 People running late cause chaos to our schedule moving forward and come into the Centre stressed, which isn't conducive to why you are here.

 How do I schedule a session?